-- Protect life; - Prevent significant illness or significant disability; - Alleviate severe pain; - Achieve age-appropriate growth and development; and - Attain, maintain, and regain functional capacity.
+- Protect life, - Prevent significant illness or significant disability, - Alleviate severe pain, - Achieve age-appropriate growth and development, or - Attain, maintain, and regain functional capacity

-For Members less than 21 years of age, medically necessary services include all covered services, identified above, and any other necessary health care, diagnostic services, treatment, and other measures to correct or ameliorate defects and physical and mental illnesses and conditions, as required by the federal Early and Periodic Screening, Diagnostic and Treatment (EPSDT) benefit.
+For members younger than 21 years old, medically necessary services include all covered services listed above plus any other necessary health care, diagnostic services, treatment, and other measures to correct or improve defects and physical and mental illnesses and conditions, the federal Early and Periodic Screening, Diagnostic and Treatment (EPSDT) benefit requires.

-EPSDT provides a broad range of prevention, diagnostic, and treatment services for low-income infants, children and adolescents under age 21.
-The EPSDT benefit is more robust than the benefit for adults and is designed to assure that children receive early detection and care, so that health problems are averted or diagnosed and treated as early as possible.
-The goal of EPSDT is to assure that individual children get the health care they need when they need it - the right care to the right child at the right time in the right setting.
+EPSDT provides prevention, diagnostic, and treatment services for low-income infants, children, and adolescents under age 21.
+EPSDT covers more services than the benefit for adults.
+It is designed to make sure children get early detection and care to prevent or diagnose and treat health problems.
+The EPSDT goal is to make sure every child gets the health care they need when they need it - the right care to the right child at the right time in the right setting.

-IEHP will coordinate with other programs to ensure that you receive all medically necessary services, even if those services are covered by another program and not IEHP.
+IEHP will coordinate with other programs to make sure you get all medically necessary services, even if another program covers those services and IEHP does not.
+Read "Other Medi-Cal programs and services" in this chapter.